-Mary Free Bed’s Myofunctional Training Program can improve your symptoms and help you eat efficiently, sleep better and speak more clearly.
+Mary Free Bed’s Myofunctional Training Program can improve symptoms so you or your child can eat efficiently, sleep better and speak more clearly.

 Symptoms of a myofunctional disorder are caused by a variety of things, from enlarged tonsils or allergies that cause mouth-breathing to chronic thumb-sucking or lack of muscle tone.

 Mary Free Bed can evaluate and correct these disorders.

 The speech-language pathologists in our Myofunctional Training Program can help you or your child increase muscle strength and improve control of your mouth and tongue.